Eligibility for most financial aid programs is based on your and/or your family's demonstrated financial need and on your registered credit hours.

-- Be sure to look over your SAR, make sure you did not make a mistake on your FAFSA form, and make corrections to your FAFSA data if necessary.
+- Be sure to look over your SAR, make sure you did not make a mistake on your FAFSA, and make corrections to your FAFSA data if necessary.

-- If there are no corrections or additional information you must provide, the SAR will contain your EFC, which is the number that is used to determine your eligibility for federal student aid.
+- If there are no corrections or additional information you must provide, the SAR will contain your Expected Family Contribution (EFC).
+The EFC is a number (not a dollar amount) used by Lakeland's Financial Aid Office to determine your eligibility for federal and nonfederal student aid.

-If you listed Lakeland's federal school code on your FAFSA, we will get your SAR data electronically usually within 3-5 business days and will use this information to offer you a financial aid award package.
+If you listed Lakeland's federal school code on your FAFSA, we will receive your processed application electronically usually within 3-5 business days and will use this information for your financial aid offer.

 If you are asked to submit additional documentation, do so as soon as possible.
 Your financial aid cannot be processed without the requested documentation.